 #1 Huge selection of dive shops

-Most of these shops and diving schools are located in the north and the west of the island, where the dive sites are.
-If you are staying elsewhere, many offer a pick up service.
+Most of these shops and diving schools are located in the north and the west of the island, close to the dive sites.
+If you are staying elsewhere, many offer a pick-up service.

 #2 Amazing dive sites